-Many of these challenges can be addressed by implementing policies to retrofit the community into a thriving urban center.
-A place where businesses can continue to flourish, new residential communities can be integrated into the existing development that is attractive to new residents, and memorable destinations can be created for the enjoyment of both community members and visitors alike.
+Many of these challenges can be addressed by implementing policies designed to retrofit the community into a thriving urban center.
+These changes will make Mission Valley a place where businesses can continue to flourish, new residential communities can be integrated into the existing development, and memorable destinations can be enjoyed by both community members and visitors alike.